wduquette/molt/molt-book/src/embed/eval.md

 An interactive user shell or "REPL" (Read-Eval-Print-Loop) can be a great convenience when developing and debugging application scripts; it can also be useful tool for administering server processes.
-To provide an interactive, use the `molt_shell::repl` function.
+To provide an interactive shell, use the `molt_shell::repl` function.

 ```